APGRoboCop/rcbotold/README.md

 * TODO: To add support for Half-Life 25th Anniversary builds as it doesn't support Waypoints being displayed
 * TODO: To allow bots in Op4 use Deagle's Laser Sight to improve its accuracy
-* TODO: To allow the Onos to be more aggressive and devour humans, and to allow Skulks to pounce attack
+* TODO: To allow the Onos to be more aggressive and devour humans, Gorges to properly attack structures, and to allow Skulks to pounce attack
 * TODO: To allow bots to use first aid mounted on the wall or `func_healthcharger`
 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors - maybe allow them to instantly switch weapons?
 * TODO: To allow bots in Op4 to use Grapple by using the "Fly" waypoint